code4sac/codeforsacramento.org/README.md

 Keep this tab open and running while you are viewing/editing.
 Press ctrl + c to exit when you are finished.

+`docker-compose build`

+If you have previously built the Docker image and are getting an error concerning Ruby packages, try to rebuild the Docker image.

 ### Requirements - installing on operating system without Docker
 * [Ruby 1.9.3 or later](https://www.ruby-lang.org/en/documentation/installation/)